Contact Dr. Roz Whitaker-Heck

 The Stowe Story Lab Fellowship is awarded yearly to an eligible Junior Filmmaking student at Champlain College whose faculty-endorsed screenplay is selected for inclusion in the Stowe Story Labs' annual fall workshop.
 The Fellowship covers fees, meals and lodging at the Fall Labs in Stowe, VT.
 For more information about the Labs and other Fellowship opportunities visit Stowe Story Labs Fellowships.

-The Vermont Association of Broadcasters Scholarship (VAB), established in 2017, is awarded to outstanding full-time students majoring in Broadcast Media Production at Champlain College.
+The Vermont Association of Broadcasters Scholarship (VAB) is awarded to outstanding full-time students majoring in Broadcast Media Production at Champlain College.
 Students are chosen by a faculty committee and are awarded based on a minimum Grade Point Average of 3.0, a written response to the application, and the quality of their work.
 The award is generally applied toward the following year's tuition, but a limited number of awards are available to support students' broadcast-related academic and professional activities in the Fall and Spring semesters.